 The agency font, Calibri in 11 point, should always be used in letters following the guidelines listed earlier.
-The text should be presented in block style (do not tab the first line of a paragraph) and left justified using 1" margins.
-The top margin can be adjusted according to the letterhead design being used.
+The text should be presented in block style (left justified) with 1" margins.
+The top margin of first page can be adjusted according to the letterhead design being used.

 Each new line of the letter should begin at the left margin in this order:

-- Date
+- date

-- Inside address
+- inside address

-- Reference (if necessary)
+- reference (if necessary)

-- Salutation
+- salutation

-- Body of the letter
+- body of the letter

-- Signature information
+- signature information

-- Letter notations, if any (i.e. carbon copy)
+- letter notations, if any (i.e. carbon copy)